Plants for Seaside Gardens

 For more ideas, check out gardening by the Seaside and Shrubs for Seaside gardens

 I love Thalictrum, tall with floating fluffy flowers which drift on the breeze.
 Thalictrum is easy to grow, a herbaceous perennial which comes back year after year.
-It will self seed and although tall, does not need staking.
+It will self seed and, although tall, not all varieties require staking.

 Eryngiums, common name Sea Holly as its name suggests, are happy in a coastal garden.
 Eryngiums need a little protection in the winter, which is often milder in coastal gardens.
 They are much loved by bees.

-Alchemilla mollis common name Lady's mantle, is self sufficient, and a self seeder.
+Alchemilla mollis common name Lady's mantle, tough, self sufficient, and a self seeder.
 It requires no real attention, a herbaceous perennial which returns reliably each year.
-Alchemilla is very easy to grow.
+Alchemilla is very easy to grow, perhaps too easy.
+Dead head it if you want to stop it self seeding.

-The passion flower looks very exotic but is easy to grow and thrives in a coastal garden.
-Illustrated is Passiflora caerulea which can be semi/evergreen in more sheltered conditions and is a lovely climbing - growing tips.
+The passion flower looks exotic but is easy to grow and thrives in coastal gardens.
+Illustrated is Passiflora caerulea which can be semi/evergreen in more sheltered conditions and is a lovely climbing plant for a sheltered wall - growing tips.

 Everyone loves Agapanthus with their large striking flower heads in shades of blue and white.
-Agapanthus can be temperamental but is a breeze to grow in milder coastal gardens- see how to grow Agapanthus.
+Agapanthus can be temperamental but is a breeze to grow in milder coastal gardens- they grow almost wild in Cornwall and Scilly Isles see how to grow Agapanthus.

 Aubretia, a simple plant, easy to grow plant which is often overlooked, adds early colour flowering from March onwards and looks just fabulous tumbling over a wall.
-Tips on growing Aubretia.
+Video on how to cut back Aubretia and tips about growing Aubretia

 Achillea illustrated here and top left has feathery green/grey foliage and large flat flower heads made up of many tiny flowers.
 It looks good with some many garden plants and grasses.
 Achillea is easy to grow and trouble free.
 Check out the smell of the foliage first, it's not to everyone's taste.